 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, anemia, sickle cell anemia, asthma, diabetes, high blood pressure (hypertension), or a history of seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, liver disease, anemia, sickle cell anemia, asthma, diabetes, high blood pressure, or a history of seizures.

 Possible Side Effects While Using This Medicine